iLVL-Key/FFXI/addons/leaderboard/readme.md

 - `report` - Receive a score report via tell.

 ### To-do
+- Remove the requirement to use `mode` to change the mode.
+- Update the charm code to include other types of charm.
+Currently charm is only detected inside Dynamis-D.
 - Allow the taunt text to be changed via command.
 - Add Drains and Dread Spikes/Drain Samba to cures?
 - Lunge/Swipe are currently added to both Nukes and Magic Burst as-is.
 The message # given by using Lunge/Swipe is identical between it causing a Magic Burst or not.
 Need to figure out how to differentiate between the two.